tomas-sucena/2025-FEUP-CG/tp2/README.md

 | :------------------------------------------: |
 |     **Figure 2:** A tangram with a base      |

-- For exercise 3, we recreated the cube, but this time, instead of defining its geometry, we modelled it by applying geometric transformations to a [square](objects/MyQuad.js).
+- For exercise 3, we recreated the [cube](objects/MyUnitCubeQuad.js), but this time, instead of defining its geometry, we modelled it by applying geometric transformations to a [square](objects/MyQuad.js).
 Creating the square was pretty straightforward and using geometric transformations was much simpler than manually defining the geometry.
-We then replaced the cube from the previous exercise with the new cube in the main scene, making it the new base for the tangram, as shown in Figure 3.
+We then replaced the cube from the previous exercise with the new one, making it the new base for the tangram, as depicted in Figure 3.
+Curiously, we noticed the new base appeared to be dimmer, meaning it interacted differently with light, though we are unsure as to why.

 | ![Figure 3](screenshots/cg-t04g06-tp2-3.png) |
 | :------------------------------------------: |